aistra0528/ArknightsTap/README_EN.md

 ## Features

 ### ARSS™
+You can use it in game by a floating window.
+#### Recruit Guide
 Show possible operators in recruitment and help you choose the best combination of tags.
-You can use it in game by a floating window.
+#### Headhunt Counter
+Count the rolls of headhunt and show the possibility of 6★.
+#### Material Guide
+Recommend missions of elite materials.

 ### ARGS™
 **Tap Version type 16 times in About to unlock this service**